openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-1/02-images.md

 But let's dig into three concepts a little deeper:

 1. Portability - since the OCI standard governs the images specification, a container image can be created with Podman, pushed to almost any container registry to be shared with the world, and pulled down with almost any container engine in the world including Docker, RKT, CRI-O, containerd, and of course Podman.
 Standardizing on this image format let's us build infrastructure like registry servers which can be used for any container images be them RHEL 6, RHEL 7, RHEL8, Fedora, or even Windows container images.
-Notice, you can pull a fedora image down on a CentOS container host:
+Notice, the podman can pull a fedora image down, uncompress it, and store it in the local /var/lib/containers image storage even though this is a CentOS container host:

 `podman pull fedora`{{execute}}